"Hands-on experience in the creative arts using a variety of technologies and media"

-The Master’s degree program in Anthropology prepares students for a Ph.D. as well as for careers in the government, private sector, development, museums, and many other fields.
-Students may focus on cultural anthropology and bioarchaeology.
-Students learn how to use fieldwork methods appropriate for their plans and goals and gain a better understanding of the ethics of conducting research.
+The Master’s degree program in Anthropology prepares students for a Ph.D. as well as for careers in government, the private sector, non-governmental organizations, museums, and numerous other fields.
+Students may focus on cultural anthropology or bioarchaeology.
+Students learn the history of critical inquiry in the discipline of anthropology and how to approach and develop their own topics of research; they are trained in fieldwork and ethnographic methods appropriate for their plans and goals; and they are guided through the research and writing process central to completion of a thesis or project.
+In the process, they will also learn about the ethics of conducting research.

-Areas of emphasis are advanced training in sociocultural anthropology; culture, health, and bioethics; and transnationalism and globalization.
-Advanced graduate courses focus either on regional studies (i.e., the Middle East, Latin America, India) or special topics that build upon faculty interests and expertise.
-Graduates of the Anthropology MA program will be prepared to address theoretical and applied questions in health, human rights, education, policy, conflict analysis, and additional areas on national and international levels.
-An accelerated Master’s is available for advanced undergraduate students.
+Areas of advanced training include culture, health, and bioethics; war and biotechnology; political economy and markets; environment and development; transnationalism, urbanism, and globalization; bioarchaeology; zooarchaeology; and biological anthropology.
+Advanced graduate courses focus either on regional studies (e.g., South Asia, the Middle East, Latin America) or special topics (e.g., Food and Culture, Anthropology of Cities, Ritualized Violence, etc.) that build upon faculty interests and expertise.
+Graduates of the Anthropology MA program will be prepared to address theoretical and applied questions in health, human rights, education, public policy, conflict analysis, urban studies, and many other areas of national and international importance.

 An accelerated master's option is available to students in the bachelor's program.